 But that is only part of the equation.

-In the eyes of the Swiss-transplant brand, which was founded by Hans Wilsdorf and Alfred Davis in London, England in 1905, the distinction between real and fake is much more stringent: replace a part from an authentic watch with a non-Rolex approved part – this includes any non-brand custom additions – and your otherwise legitimate watch is automatically a counterfeit good.
+In the eyes of the Swiss-transplant brand, which was founded by Hans Wilsdorf and Alfred Davis in London, England in 1905, the distinction between real and fake is much more stringent: replace a part from an authentic watch with a non-Rolex approved part – this includes any non-brand custom additions – and your otherwise legitimate watch is automatically a counterfeit good in Rolex’s eyes.
 Or as watch enthusiasts put it, you end with a “Franken” watch, one in which real parts are mixed with replica or after-market parts, a nod to the makeshift combination of body parts used to create the Monster in Mary Shelley’s 1818 novel.

 As such, the already striking volume of fakes Rolex watches coming out of China and other counterfeit capitals is significantly impacted by “the ones that have been modified in some way after they left the factory,” per Clymer.